 During my time at JSIW, CCTV was gradually introduced at most of the Interrogation Centres we used so that the Centre Controller, the medical officer and the independent referee, could keep close watch on the activity.
 There was no CCTV at San Benito but there were concealed microphones in all the cells and holding areas.
-However, there were spy-holes in the door of each cell and each interrogation room at San Benito so that the Centre Controller could walk around and observe what was going on inside.
+However, there were spy-holes in the door of each cell and each interrogation room at San Benito so that the Centre Controller could walk around and observe, unseen, what was going on inside.
 On JSIW-controlled exercises, no prisoner was allowed to be held in an interrogation centre for more than 24 hours from his arrival until his final release and it was not permitted to interrogate any prisoner for more than 8 hours in total during that 24 hour period.
 There were different rules and procedures for UK Special Forces on JSIW-controlled exercises but I cannot go into those.

 The Centre Controller on JSIW exercses was required to keep a detailed log of every event, including the start and finish time of each interrogation and the name of the interrogator(s).
 He was required to arrange for each prisoner to be subjected to several of the different interrogation methods that might be employed by a real enemy as well as the different forms of authorised stress positions and conditioning techniques that could be used between interrogations.
 However, no details were recorded of how individual servicemen coped with their experiences.
 No reports, good or bad, were made to individual's squadron or unit commanders; their own Course Controller was required to make that clear to them in advance.
 Every prisoner was personally thoroughly debriefed in private, usually by the Centre Controller, before his final release.